jychstar/leetcode/README.md

 };
 ```

-If the header is not included, c++ code actually has the similar lines of codes as python, but is way faster (9ms vs 62ms).
-When hardware doesn't have unlimited speed, a significant boost from algorithm is worth the effort.
+If the header is not included, c++ code actually has the **similar lines of codes** as python, but is **way faster (9ms vs 62ms)**.
+When hardware doesn't have unlimited speed, a significant boost from language/algorithm is worth the effort.

 ## resources:

 1. leetcode 151 solutions by category: https://github.com/soulmachine/leetcode
 2. leetcode 468 solutions with comlexity list: https://github.com/kamyu104/LeetCode
 3. leetcode c++ solutions: https://github.com/haoel/leetcode

-# leetcode